iZettle/sdk-ios/README.md

 #### Important

 The Zettle Bluetooth card readers are part of the Apple MFi program.
 In order to release apps supporting accessories that are part of the MFi Program, you have to apply at Apple.
-Please contact our [Integrations team](mailto:sdk@zettle.com) to get help with this process.
+Please contact our developer support at [Zettle Developer Portal](https://developer.zettle.com).

 ### 2. Set up external accessory communication background mode